praveenkanajam/sample/Shell-Script/shell_notes.md

     INput:
     #!/bin/bash

-    ## to print a message on the screen we user printf comand or echo command
+    ## to print a message on the screen we user printf command or echo command

     echo hellow world